ENTREP 5029EX - Project in Entrepreneurship (6 units)

 The project will therefore allow a candidate to pursue research into an area or topic related to their personal entrepreneurship endeavours.
 Previous candidates have used the Project as a vehicle for undertaking research that leads to a business plan documenting the means by which a new venture may be established should it implement strategies designed to introduce innovation through entrepreneurial management.

-Course StaffProgram Director Contact Details: Innovation and Entrepreneurship (PG)
+Course StaffProgram Director Contact Details: Entrepreneurship and Innovation

 Course Learning OutcomesThe overall aim of this course is to consolidate a student’s understanding of entrepreneurship practice and its relationship to entrepreneurship theory and research.
 A candidate should be aiming to become a subject matter expert in a particular area related to implementing an innovative or entrepreneurial project.
 The course contains a student driven research based project and therefore the nature of each project is negotiated with the lecturer/supervisor.
 A major objective is for candidates to integrate the knowledge gained through other courses and demonstrate mastery of their chosen subject domain.